 The Ten Types of Innovation: Experience

 Experience innovations center on how customers interact with a company, its products, and its brand.
-These types of innovation often build emotional connections and enhance customer satisfaction.
+Within the ten types of innovation framework, this category focuses on shaping perceptions, strengthening relationships, and enhancing overall customer satisfaction.

 7. Service